News & Events

 Young sports star’s scholarship success

-Proud Bundjalung woman Lillielle Mahoney is kicking goals both on and off the field, recently awarded a sports scholarship in our 2021 round of the Young, Black and Proud program.
+Proud Bundjalung woman Lillielle Mahoney is kicking goals both on and off the field.
+We recently awarded her a sports scholarship in our 2021 round of the Young, Black and Proud program.

 “For All Nations, I’m playing on the Indigenous team again.
-Unfortunately, Nationals got postponed due to COVID-19, but I’ve got the State Cup this year, and we’re hoping to make it into the semi-finals,” she said.
+Nationals go postponed due to COVID-19, unfortunately, but I’ll compete in the State Cup this year, and hopefully make it into the semi-finals,” she said.

 “Then I’ve got All Schools touch and training for the Year 12 open’s mixed”.

-This level of achievement doesn’t come easily, but Lillielle is dedicated and committed, playing or training almost every day and sometimes up to three times a day.
+This level of achievement doesn’t come easily, but Lillielle is dedicated and committed, playing or training almost every day – sometimes up to three times a day.

-Alongside being an accomplished athlete, Lillielle is also receiving praises in the academic sphere.
+Alongside being an accomplished athlete, Lillielle also receives praises in the academic sphere.

 “I’ve taken part in my school’s Solid Pathways Program for high achieving Indigenous students since year four.

-Last year, I was also awarded second place for my persuasive speech in the Aboriginal and Torres Strait Islander Aspirations Program (ATSIAP) Challenge“.
+Last year, I won second place for my persuasive speech in the Aboriginal and Torres Strait Islander Aspirations Program (ATSIAP) Challenge“.

-We recently celebrated Lillielle and her cohort of scholarship winners at an awards ceremony held in the kuril dhagun space at the State Library of Queensland, co-hosted with our partner, the Queensland Family and Child Commission co-hosted the event with us.
+We celebrated Lillielle and the other scholarship winners at an awards ceremony held at the State Library of Queensland.
+Our partner, the Queensland Family and Child Commission co-hosted the event with us.

-The Young, Black and Proud scholarship is given out annually and celebrates and supports the achievements of Indigenous youth across the areas of academics, arts and sports.
+ATSICHS award the scholarship annually and celebrate the achievements of Indigenous youth across the areas of academics, arts and sports.

-Lillielle was one of five other sports scholarship recipients in this year’s round of winners, alongside five academic winners and three from the arts.
+Lillielle is one of five other sports scholarship recipients in this year’s round of winners, alongside five academic winners and three from the arts.